Climate and Supply Engineering

 Appeal – due to legal matters

-If you still believe that the decision is in violation of applicable legislation you may send your appeal to VIA University College apply@via.dk no later than 2 weeks after the decision is informed.
-If the case is not reopened VIA will forward the entire case to the Danish Ministry of Higher Education and Science.
+If you still believe the decision violates applicable laws, you must send your complaint to VIA University College at apply@via.dk, no later than 2 weeks after the decision is informed.
+If the case is not reopened, VIA will forward the entire case to the Danish Agency for Higher Education and Science.

 • Apply online through optagelse.dk.
 The application portal opens on 1 February every year.